neoeinstein/modyne/README.md

 breaking change to _modyne_, then a major version bump will be used.
 Prior to 1.0, those bumps will be to the patch and minor version components, respectively.

+---

+†: The MSRV for this crate can be lowered to 1.66.1 by enabling the `once_cell` feature.

 [cratesio]: https://crates.io/crates/modyne
 [docsrs]: https://docs.rs/modyne